Liquid Chlorine for swimming pools

 Adding chlorine manually

 On the other hand, liquid chlorine can be added manually which means that you don’t need an automatic chlorine feeder.
 However, this can be very annoying and tedious as chlorine needs to be added several times a week in summer.
 You will also need to manually test the water to make sure the pH and chlorine levels are right.
+Frequent handling of heavy drums can also result in spills and bleached clothing.

 “Liquid chlorine feeders automatically dose chlorine into your pool.
 They use electronic probes that test the chlorine level in the water and then dose the amount required to properly chlorinate the pool”